An Interview with Howard Carter - Tons of Info for Primary School Students and Teachers

 IH: Oh dear, I beat Lord Caravan was not impressed… I doubt he gave you a discount on the Bailey Pegasus GT65 after that.

 HC: I have no idea what you’re talking about.
 But you’re right, he was not best pleased and told me in 1922 that I only had one more season to make an amazing discovery.
 Luckily, that 'amazing discovery' happened shortly after, when I investigated a line of huts and asked my crew to clear both the huts and rock debris beneath.
-And that’s when we found it - On 4 November 1922, we discovered a flight of steps cut into the bedrock, leading to a sealed mud coated doorway.
+And that’s when we found it - On the 4th of November 1922, we discovered a flight of steps cut into the bedrock, leading to a sealed mud coated doorway.
 I sent for Lord Carnarvon at once and he arrived two and a half weeks later.

 IH: Two and a half weeks?
 He really must have been travelling by caravan!

 HC: I’ll ignore that.
-It was on 26 November 1922, that I made a tiny breach in the top left-hand corner of the doorway.
+It was on the 26th of November 1922, that I made a tiny breach in the top left-hand corner of the doorway.
 At first I could see nothing, the hot air escaping from the chamber causing the candle flame to flicker.
 But, as my eyes grew accustomed to the light, details of the room within emerged slowly from the mist; strange animals, statues, and gold - everywhere the glint of gold.
 I heard Lord Carnarvon ask me, "Can you see anything?" and I replied: "Yes, wonderful things!"
 You’ve probably heard that quote before, it’s rather famous.

 IH: Erm, no. I haven't.
 But I do know some other pretty famous quotes, “Jack, I’m flying!’ comes straight to mind.